Samsaram Adhu Minsaram: Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Vairamuthu.
+Shankar–Ganesh reused the song "Oora Therinjukitten" from Padikkadavan which was composed by Ilaiyaraaja and sung by K. J. Yesudas.

-Release and reception
+Release

-Samsaram Adhu Minsaram was released on 18 July 1986, and received critical acclaim.
+Samsaram Adhu Minsaram was released on 18 July 1986. and ran for 25 weeks in theatres, becoming a silver jubilee hit.
+Distributors received profits worth 10 times the buying price.
+M. G. Ramachandran, then the Chief Minister of Tamil Nadu, was the chief guest for the silver jubilee function.

+Critical reception

+The film received critical acclaim.
 Ananda Vikatan, in its review dated 27 July 1986, said Visu had moved into his domain of middle-class family issues based films and brought out an excellent film, calling it a tasty food from AVM.
-Jeyamanmadhan of Kalki wrote that one thing was very clear: Visu's handed over masala was a family story.
-The film ran for 25 weeks in theatres, becoming a silver jubilee hit, and distributors received profits worth 10 times the buying price.
-M. G. Ramachandran, then the Chief Minister of Tamil Nadu, was chief guest for the silver jubilee function.
+Jayamanmadhan of Kalki wrote that one thing was very clear: Visu's handed over masala was a family story.
+Balumani of Anna praised acting and Visu's direction and appreciated him for giving an amazing family drama.

 Accolades

 Samsaram Adhu Minsaram was the first Tamil film to win the National Film Award for Best Popular Film Providing Wholesome Entertainment.

 Remakes

-Samsaram Adhu Minsaram was remade in Hindi as Sansar (1987), in Telugu as Samsaram Oka Chadarangam (1987), in Kannada as Onde Goodina Hakkigalu (1987), and in Malayalam as Kudumbapuranam (1988).